CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

     In production Rahti, a new persistent volume will remain in **"⏳ Pending"** until any Pod mounts it.
 This is a change from Rahti Beta where the volume was crested right away.

-There is one storage classes available in Rahti:
+There is one storage class available in Rahti:

  * *standard-csi*.
-This is a "Read Write Once" (RWO) storage class, meaning that only one node can mount the volume (in read-write mode).
+This is a "Read Write Once" (RWO) storage class, meaning that only one pod can mount the volume (in read-write mode).

 More storage classes are on the work.